 Add pasta to salted boiling water and cook to al dente.

-Add 1 full cup of starchy cooking water to egg yolks in a slow stream to temper them.
+Add 1 full cup of starchy cooking water to the egg yolks in a slow stream to temper them.
 Reserve an extra 1/2 cup starchy water in case the pasta gets too tight when you toss it.
 Drain pasta and add to pancetta and garlic, remove from heat, and toss with egg yolks and handfuls of grated cheeses, parsley, and adjust salt and pepper to taste.